-Surveyors tripod, 9:16 light box, electronics, mobile broadband with public static IP.
-Looping video (3 min) and installation.
+9:16 light box on top of surveyors tripod, electronics, mobile broadband SIM with public static IP.
+Looping 4K video.
 The searchlight mounted on top of surveyors tripod turns and bursts light towards the physical location where it is being targeted from over the networks.

 Part of the series Subocean Botlights: